PaymasterMax/Bourne-Shell/README.md

  like pushing and pulling updates to local repository. <br>
    - The script also allows you, the user to add custom commit messages, if you don't provide, the script <br>
  will add a crafted commit message just right out of the box.
 So you as a developer can push changes quickly <br>
+ The script automates pull / push request  and optionally forcing updates <br> online or offline using the -f. <br>

  - First thing after installing is typing `gitwrap -h` to see it's usage <br>
  Installation instructions.<br>